Revisiting Jet Clustering Algorithms for New Higgs Boson Searches in Hadronic Final States: Results

-As a final study, in fact, the $p_T$ of the $b$-quarks is plotted.
-This is done in Fig.~\ref{fig:parton_b}.
-From the top histogram we can see that in both mass configurations the $b$-quarks have a wide range of $p_T$'s and hence one would expect the resulting jets to have a similar spread of $p_T$'s.
-In particular, we also plot the highest and lowest $p_T$'s amongst the $b$-quarks in a given event (bottom-left and bottom-right frames, respectively).
-Further to the discussion in Sec.~\ref{JetClusteringwithVariableR}, one would therefore expect the resulting spread of radiation from each signal $b$-quark to vary in solid angle and hence the resulting jets be of differing sizes.
-This thus motivates the need for a jet reconstruction sequence that behaves sensibly for jets of various cone sizes.
-Therefore, in the next section, we firstly test how jet clustering with fixed-$R$ input behaves and then introduce the variable-$R$ algorithm.
+For a final motivating study to guide the clustering of detected particles, we plot $b$-quark $p_T$ distributions in Fig.~\ref{fig:parton_b}.
+From the top histogram find that the $p_T$'s of $b$-quarks span the range of possible values for both mass configurations.
+Hence, we would expect the resulting jets to have a similar kinematic spread.
+In particular, we also plot the highest and lowest $p_T$'s amongst the $b$-quarks in a given event (middle and lower frames, respectively): notice a stark difference in both cases.
+Further to the discussion in Sec.~\ref{JetClusteringwithVariableR}, one would therefore expect the resulting spread of radiation from each signal $b$-quark to vary in solid angle and hence the resulting jets to be of differing sizes.
+This thus motivates the need for a jet reconstruction sequence that adapts to jets of various cone sizes.
+Therefore, in the next section, we firstly test how jet clustering with fixed-$R$ input behaves and then introduce the variable-$R$ algorithm performance.